 How up-to-date is your beauty terminology?
 Do you know what a cut crease is?
 What is microdermabrasion?
 How about strobing or baking?
 Continue reading to find out what each of these terms mean.

+A fairly recent term in the beauty terminology world.
 Forget about making cakes or cookies, in beauty terms, this refers setting your foundation and concealer with a loose powder.
 To bake means to pat a fairly thick layer of loose translucent powder all over your freshly applied foundation and concealer, and letting it sit on your face for a few minutes.
 Your natural body heat will set (or bake) it, and then you simply dust off the excess powder to reveal perfectly set make-up.

 Not to be confused with lightening.
 Products that are brightening contain ingredients that temporarily even out skin tone and give you a beautiful glow.
 Beauty products that claim to lighten skin usually have a permanent bleaching effect.